WeblateOrg/weblate/docs/faq.rst

 strings as it might have unexpected outcome.
 If you want to do this, please install pre commit hook which will handle the cleanup according to your needs.

+Weblate also will not try to update bilingual files in any way, so if you need :filename:`po` files being updated from :filename:`pot`, you need to do it on your own.

 .. seealso:: :ref:`processing`